bigcommerce/dev-docs/docs/api-docs/customers/customer-login-api.md

 * API Client ID and Client Secret with the OAuth Scope set to Customers Login
 * [Node.js](https://nodejs.org/en/) installed on your machine if you plan to use JavaScript

-If you do not know your Client ID and Client Secret, follow the steps outlined in [Creating an API Account](https://support.bigcommerce.com/articles/Public/Store-API-Accounts/#creating) to obtain the necessary credentials.
-Make sure to set your OAuth Scope to Customers Login: login.
+If you do not know your Client ID and Client Secret, obtain the credentials by following the steps outlined in [Creating an API Account](https://support.bigcommerce.com/articles/Public/Store-API-Accounts/#creating).

+Be sure to set the Customers Login scope to "login".

 ![Example OAuth Scope](https://storage.googleapis.com/bigcommerce-production-dev-center/images/scopes.png "Example OAuth Scope")

-## Tutorial
+## Enable Single-Sign On

 To log a customer into their storefront account using the Customer Login API, your app needs to redirect the customer’s browser to the following access point URL: `https://storedomain.com/login/token/{token}`.